Bounding the resources for thermalizing many-body localized systems: Results

-Regarding the choice of Hamiltonian $H_R$ , we initially disregard interactions between $R$ and the rest of the lattice $R^c$.
-As such, we consider the Hamiltonian $H_R = \sum_{x: x \subseteq R} H_x$, which includes only terms $H_x$ whose support is contained in $R$, and denote the corresponding thermal state $\tau_\beta(H_R)$.
+There has been a large body of work in thermalization, where a large class of many-body systems can effectively act as their own “environment”~\cite{1408.5148,gogolin_equilibration_2016}, thus local observables tend to equilibrate towards the corresponding thermal values.
+However, there are exceptions to this, in particular whenever there are non-negligible interactions between subsystems, of which MBL systems are an example.
+Nevertheless, most such systems still do equilibrate, and this is the assumption we make throughout the paper, that $\omega$ as defined in Eq.~\eqref{eq:inf_time_average} exists.

 We model the external thermal bath as a collection of $n-1$ copies of the region $R$ in thermal equilibrium.
 More formally, $B$ is a system with Hilbert space $\mcH_B = \mcH_R^{\otimes n-1}$ and Hamiltonian

 where the operator $H_R^{(i)} = \id_1 \otimes \ldots \otimes \id_{i-1} \otimes H_R \otimes \id_{i+1} \otimes \ldots \otimes \id_{n-1}$ only acts non-trivially on the $i$-th subsystem of the bath.
 With this choice of Hamiltonian, the initial state on $B$ is $\tau_\beta(H_B) = \tau_{\beta}(H_R)^{\otimes n-1}$.
 Such a choice for the bath is crucial to make our problem analytically tractable, but is also physically relevant for experimental setups, where it is possible to engineer one dimensional systems which are then coupled to a bath per site \cite{bordia2016coupling,bordia2017probing} or a mixture of a system and bath species that interact via contact interactions \cite{abadal2018bath}.
-Moreover, we note that for the model of system-bath interactions that we introduce below, any state transition that can be realised on $R$ with \emph{any} heat bath Hamiltonian $H_B$ can also be realized, for some $n$, with a Hamiltonian of the form \eqref{eq:H_B_copiesofregion}~\cite{horodecki2013fundamental}.
+Moreover, we note that for the model of system-bath interactions that we introduce below, any state transition that can be realised on $R$ with any heat bath Hamiltonian $H_B$ can also be realized, for some $n$, with a Hamiltonian of the form \eqref{eq:H_B_copiesofregion}~\cite{horodecki2013fundamental}.
+We also refer the interested reader to Supplementary Note 3, for a further discussion on bath choices.

 We now turn to our model of the system-bath interactions, described via the following master equation,